Defining The Gig Economy Versus The Sharing Economy

-The gig economy is when individuals offer their services on a part-time basis to companies both small and large.
-The sharing economy allows for individuals and families to take advantage of assets they possess and rent them out to people who need them.
+In short, the gig economy is when individuals offer their services on a part-time or casual basis to companies both small and large, whereas the sharing economy allows for individuals and families to take advantage of assets they possess and rent them out to people who need them.

-World economies continuously evolve with Internet technology, consequently giving rise to the gig and sharing economy where unconventional careers and innovative types of income-generating activities are made possible.
+World economies continuously evolve with the internet and technology, giving rise to the gig and sharing economy – where unconventional careers and innovative types of income-generation activities are made possible.

 The gig economy largely comprises of individuals that offer their services on a part-time basis.
 Freelancers get compensated on the services they have completed through their virtual offices.
 For example, platforms such as 99 Designs and Airtasker facilitate individuals participating in the Gig Economy by connecting them with businesses.
 Beyond assisting freelancers, the Gig Economy is also extremely beneficial for employers, helping them to source talent from all corners of the world.

 As the years have gone by, the sharing economy has grown and evolved, with companies marketing and operating business to business (B2B).
-These include co-working platforms which allow for multiple businesses and entrepreneurs to utilise the same working space in large metropolitan areas.
-WOTSO is one such co-working platform that has various buildings across Sydney and Australia, and is home to the Sharing Hub which Spacer is a key member of.
+These include co-working platforms that allow for multiple businesses and entrepreneurs to utilise the same working space in large metropolitan areas.
+WOTSO is one such co-working platform that has various buildings across Sydney and Australia and is home to the Sharing Hub.

 Drivers of the Gig Economy